 Heaven Tours – Rwanda (2018)

-I spent two months in the summer of 2018 helping launch a tour company based in Kigali, Rwanda by developing city tours and providing supporting photos and videos to help the company promote their tours to clients at the hotel, as well as tour operators abroad.
+I spent two months in the summer of 2018 launching Heaven Tours, a tour company based in Kigali, Rwanda, by developing city tours and providing supporting photos and videos to help Heaven Rwanda promote said tours to clients at the hotel, as well as tour operators abroad.
 The videos here support each of the unique city cultural tours around Kigali, including ones around art, fashion, food, and the city itself.